edmilgassant/ticket-lifecycles/README.md

 <img src="https://i.imgur.com/FhZgrTN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Using active communication to keep the team updated.
 As always, having a little fun hearing from your friendly neighborhood "Spider-Man" fixing and resolving the issue.
 Just an example of communication and working the issue until all tickets are resolved.
+Kind of seeing the cycles and experimenting with a glimpse of how it would be in a real life setting as a Help Desk Professional.
 </p>
 <br />